gamingwithevets/sneky/README.md

 # Gameplay
 Currently, the game has 6 modes.
 ## Classic
-It's just...
-Snake.
-You will die if you bump into yourself or hit the border.
+It's Christmas!
+The snake wants the candy cones!
+Eat 'em and don't touch yourself or the border, or you'll die!
-## Apple Bag
+## Treat Bag
-Multiple apples are spawning!
-Will the snake eat them or be hungry?
+Santa's giving out more candy cones!
+The snake doesn't hesitate to eat 'em!
 ## Portal Border
 The border turns into a portal to go to the other side of the playfield!
 ## Ultimate Mode
-The snake switches color and power every time you collect **a certain amount of apples**.
+The snake switches color and power every time you collect **a certain amount of candy cones**.
 Let's use the snake's powers to win!
-## Angry Apple
+## Angry Treat
-**You** are the apple!
-You're tired of the snake eating all of your mates, so you try to escape the snake by running out of the playfield!
+**You** are a candy cone!
+You see that the snake has eaten too much cones and isn\'t stopping!
+He\'s gonna get fat at this rate.
+So, you attempt to escape the snake and return to Santa to be sent somewhere else, but... uh oh!
+You look back and discover the snake chasing you!
 If you escape the snake, you get 1 point and be spawned somewhere else, but the snake will recieve power.
 If the snake eats you, you die.
 If it dies, you win!
 ## De Snake Mode
 The *Debug* Mode of Sneky.
 Like cheating?
 This is for you!
 You can walk through yourself, turn around, and walk through the portal borders!
 ## How to win
-To win in a mode (except for Angry Apple), you must somehow fill the entire screen with yourself so that **no apples remain on-screen**!
+To win in a mode (except for Angry Treat), you must somehow fill the entire screen with yourself so that **no apples remain on-screen**!

 # Game Features
 ## Turbo Mode